Skip to main content

 },

-Hook still has access to the virtual field record.password, and we use built-in AdminForth hasher to hash password and write it into password_hash field which exists in database.
+Hook still has access to the virtual field updates.password, and we use built-in AdminForth hasher to hash password and write it into password_hash field which exists in database.

-After hook is executed, record.password will be removed from the record since it is virtual, so password itself will not be saved to the database.
+After hook is executed, updates.password will be removed from the record since it is virtual, so password itself will not be saved to the database.

 Another important point is that hashed_password field should never be passed to frontend due to security reasons.